 Body image: is how one views one's body and the feelings associated with it.
-Body image, which affects our self-esteem is influenced by many factors such as cultural background, fashion and movie industry, advertisements of cosmetic products, parents' and others' attitudes etc. Positive body image is when someone feels comfortable and good about themselves and their body, which leads to an increase in their self-worth.
+Body image, which affects our self-esteem is influenced by many factors such as cultural background, fashion and movie industry, advertisements of cosmetic and body altering products, parents' and others' attitudes, etc. Positive body image is when someone feels comfortable and good about themselves and their body, which leads to an increase in their self-worth.
 Negative body image is when someone has negative emotions or feelings associated with their body.

-Anorexia: is a behavioural disorder arising due to distorted body image and the intense fear of gaining weight.
-Anorexia is characterised by lack of interest and denial of food.
-Here, they try to lose weight by starving, fasting, excessive exercise, induced vomiting etc. Patients with anorexia are thin and underweight.
+Anorexia: is a behavioural disorder arising due to distorted or negative body image and the intense fear of gaining weight.
+Anorexia is characterised by lack of interest in and denial of food.
+Patients with anorexia may try to lose weight by starving, fasting, excessive exercise, induced vomiting etc, even though they are often thin and underweight.

-Bulimia: an eating disorder characterised by binge eating (eating excess amount in a short period of time) followed by some compensatory behaviour like self-induced vomiting, excessive exercise, fasting, eating at irregular intervals, etc. The patients with bulimia are at average weight or above.
+Bulimia: an eating disorder characterised by binge eating (eating excess amount in a short period of time) followed by some compensatory behaviour like self-induced vomiting, excessive exercise, fasting, eating at irregular intervals, etc. Often patients with bulimia are at average weight or above.